-This self-paced online training provides instruction on how to design online courses with accessibility in mind.
-The training covers different types of accessibility needs and suggestions for making an online course more accessible.
-After completing the training, participants will have a full understanding of how to improve online accessibility for all students.
+This self-paced online offering provides instruction on how to design online courses with accessibility in mind.
+The course covers different types of accessibility needs and suggestions for making an online course more accessible.
+After completing the offering, participants will have a full understanding of how to improve online accessibility for all students.

 If you are participating in the Best Practices for Teaching Online Certificate of Completion or Teaching for Inclusivity and Accessibility certificates of completion:

 If you are not participating in the certificate of completion program:

 Modules can be completed in the suggested order or participants can select a specific topic of interest.
 Each module includes lectures, assignments, and activities that address the following accessibility needs for vision, hearing, cognitive, and physical limitations.

-The training is structured to allow participants to easily navigate to specific accessibility needs.
+The offering is structured to allow participants to easily navigate to specific accessibility needs.
 Each module includes a content page that introduces the key concepts, instructional materials, and activities for a variety of accessibility needs.
-The goal is to ensure participants are comfortable with the distance-learning format, and will reference the training materials when future questions or situations arise.
+The goal is to ensure participants are comfortable with the distance-learning format, and will reference the course materials when future questions or situations arise.